March 31 for fall semester start

-Students in the program are required to have a laptop that meets specific technical requirements and are responsible for all costs associated with the laptop including support and maintenance.
+Students in this program are required to have a computer that meets the minimum software and hardware requirements.
+Students are responsible for all costs associated with their computer including software, hardware, support, updates, and maintenance.

 All online students complete a management practicum to complete the program.
 Although expenses for online students are minimal (and in many cases there are none), be aware that any expenses incurred in relation to the management practicum are the responsibility of the individual student.

 Financial aid for students enrolled at KU Medical Center is separate from KU Lawrence campus.
 Contact the Office of Student Financial Aid for questions or additional information regarding tuition, fees, and financial aid, including student loans.